science-digital/sd-integration-tool-template/README.md

 # Local Development and Testing

 We start by building the template "as is" to verify the development environment and start in a known good working state.
-Once you understand how to build, deploy and interact (provide inputs and retrieve outputs - both locally and on the deployed instance) you can progressively customise the template with your functionality.
+Once you understand how to build, deploy and interact with the service (provide inputs and retrieve outputs - both locally and on the deployed instance) you can progressively customise the template with your functionality.

 ## Install Development Dependencies: